amarmer/Stack-Factory-Puzzle/README.md

 X1::X1 X1::Process: ABC	X1::~X1
 X2::X2 X2::Process: 123	X2::~X2
 ```
-How to modify code between the comments `// Begin` and `// End`, that it doesn't call `new` and console output is the same.
+How to modify code between the comments `Begin` and `End`, that it doesn't call `new` and console output is the same.
 <br/>

 ```C++